eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-this-post.md

 ### Create the blog

-Github give a simple and easye to follow step by step [guide](https://pages.github.com/) to create your blogg, all what one should do is to follow the guide :
+Github give a simple and easye to follow step by step [guide](https://pages.github.com/) to create your blogg, all what one should do is to follow the guide.

+i cloned the site into my local post so i can preview any change and validate before publishing to github .

 ### Install Jekyll